Stepan02/qrgen/CONTRIBUTING.md

 You can create a feature request using an issue with the [feature request template](https://github.com/Stepan02/qrgen/issues/new?template=feature-suggestion.md).

 ### Pull requests
-**Have you implemented a new feature or found a solution for a bug?** Great!
+**Have you implemented a new feature or found a solution to a bug?** Great!
 Please create a [pull request](https://github.com/Stepan02/qrgen/pulls) to contribute.

 How to create a PR:
 1. Create a new branch - for example `feature-[feature name]` or `fix-[bug name]`
-2. Commit your changes to the branch
+2. Push your changes to the branch
 4. [Create a PR](https://github.com/Stepan02/qrgen/pulls) targeting the `main` branch
 5. **Ensure your contribution passes the CodeQL analysis** - CodeQL helps to identify potential security vulnerabilities and code quality issues - **this check is automatic**